MostlyAwol/AlexaPi/README.md

 * [Chris Kennedy](http://ck37.com)
 * [Anand](http://padfoot.in)

+* OLED I2C SSD1306 Support Added by Jay Clark
+* Added Volume Support through Echo Voice Commands

 ---

 This is the code needed to Turn a Raspberry Pi into a client for Amazon's Alexa service, I have developed this against the Pi 2 but I see no reason it shouldn't run on the other models.
 Feedback welcome.
+This code works well on a Raspberry Pi Zero.
 ---

-##NOTE This branch is beta, the MASTER is still the recommended build
+##NOTE This branch is beta, the MASTER is still the recommended build. (https://github.com/sammachin/AlexaPi)

 ### Requirements